"CountDown" house rules for multiplayer EDH

 2. Phase and turn manipulation

-All effects that manipulate phases or turns of only one team, such as extra turns, apply only to the player controlling the effect or to the target of the effect, not to the entire team.
+Any effect that affects only one team's phases or turns, such as Extra Turns, affects only the player controlling the effect or the target of the effect, not the entire team.

 2.1.
 Example: